You may not realize how much stress has been taking a toll on you until you take

 If your anxiety surrounds an upcoming event or decision, one way to get past it is to give yourself a time limit.
 Weber uses the "count down method": She'll count "five four three two one," and then she has to just do it.

 Often, it's the inner child within you that's feeling anxious.
 By picturing yourself as the adult there to comfort your inner child, you may find strength within yourself that you didn't know you had.
 Weber likes to pretend she's taking care of her 7-year-old self when she's dealing with anxiety.
 In a way, that is what's happening.

-Mental health therapist Amanda Ruiz, MS, LPC tells Bustle that the following breathing technique can help reduce anxiety: "Take a slow deep breath in to the count of five, then hold it for a count of five, then slowly exhale to the count of five.
+Amanda Ruiz, MS, LPC tells Bustle that the following breathing technique can help reduce anxiety: "Take a slow deep breath in to the count of five, then hold it for a count of five, then slowly exhale to the count of five.
 Do this five times.
 This breathing can be combined with closing your eyes, focusing on your chest rising and falling, or picturing a place that makes you feel calm and happy."
+6 Ask For Help

 Just knowing you have support can be a stress reliever.
 Talk it out with a friend, or figure out if there's anything else they could do for you.
 "If you’re with another person, can you access compassion for yourself and him or her by asking, 'What would be of service here?'" says Cameron.